Osteology Advanced Research Traineeships

 The necessary documents (templates) for submission can be downloaded during the submission process on THE BOX platform.

-Applicants must submit their grant application by 15 May at 23:59 (CET), for projects starting latest on 1 February of the following year.
+Applicants must submit their grant application between 1 March and 15 May at 23:59 (CET), for projects starting latest on 1 February of the following year.

 If you have questions, please send an e-mail to: firstname.lastname@example.org